BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 4. put your headset on and face forward (~ direction surge).
 Potential rotation of the hmd on roll and pitch angle is ignored for the calculation
 5. issue the `center` command py activated the correspnding shortcut.
 You can also do this implicitly by activating motion compensation if you haven't (re)centered since last loading of the configuration.

+- If you're using YawVR Game Engine you can also use the parameters `Head Distance` and `Height` in its Motion Compensation tab to specify the offset of the cor.
+Head distance is basically equal to `offset_forward` in the configration file.
+But note that the height parameter is measured upwards from the bottom of your playspace, so you'll need to have that setup correctly in order to use that feature.

 ### Saving and the cor location (experimental)
 The current position and orientation of the cor is part of the configuration and can be saved to the (global or app-specific) config file.
 When your satisfied with the current setting you can set the config key `use_cor_pos` to `1`.
 This causes the cor position to be loaded from the config file when calibrating instead of being determined using the hmd position and the offset values.
 **Note that this functionality is still expermiental and may not work with all HMD vendors.
 Setting up the playspace in the VR runtime configuration of your hmd might help to get this orking correctly.
 Rumor has it that some HMDs need to be started/initialized at the exact same location for the playspace coordinates to be consistent in between uses.**